Nir-Water-Lab/High-Recovery-Effluent-RO/README.md

 # High-Recovery-Effluent-RO
-The main objective of this research is to study the specific energy consumption for a high recovery effluent reverse osmosis (RO).
-We evaluate the effect of membrane permeability on energy conservation.
+In this study, we develop a 5-stage high-recovery wastewater effluent RO simulation with a recovery of 95-99%.
+We evaluate and quantify the critical role that membrane permeability and recovery play in energy conservation.